 The company plans to release new features and software changes to address Windows 10 problems for years to come.
-Until those fixes are available, here are some relative easy ways to address the common issues you might have trying to get and use Windows 10.
+For example, it plans to debut the Windows 10 Creators Update in full early next year.
+Every month, it’s also releasing new fixes to address issues.
+Until those fixes are available, here are some relative easy ways to address the common issues you might have trying to use Windows 10.

 Common Windows 10 Problems: Windows 10 Battery Problems

 If you suddenly find your notebook, tablet or 2-in-1’s battery doesn’t last as long as it should, it may be time to turn on Windows 10’s new Battery Saver feature.

 Tap or click on the battery button in the right side of the Taskbar.

 Either dim your device’s display by tapping the button on the right or turn on Battery Saver to dim your screen and cut down on the notifications and extras running in the background.